Tetrahymena: T. thermophila: a model organism in experimental biology

 As a ciliated protozoan, Tetrahymena thermophila exhibits nuclear dimorphism: two types of cell nuclei.
 They have a bigger, non-germline macronucleus and a small, germline micronucleus in each cell at the same time and these two carry out different functions with distinct cytological and biological properties.
 This unique versatility allows scientists to use Tetrahymena to identify several key factors regarding gene expression and genome integrity.
 In addition, Tetrahymena possess hundreds of cilia and has complicated microtubule structures, making it an optimal model to illustrate the diversity and functions of microtubule arrays.

-Because Tetrahymena can be grown in a large quantity in the laboratory with ease, it has been a great source for biochemical analysis for years, specifically for enzymatic activities and purification of sub-cellular components.
-In addition, with the advancement of genetic techniques it has become an excellent model to study the gene function in vivo.
-The recent sequencing of the macronucleus genome should ensure that Tetrahymena will be continuously used as a model system.
+Because Tetrahymena can be grown in a large quantity in the laboratory, it has been a source for biochemical analysis, specifically for enzymatic activities and purification of sub-cellular components.
+In addition, with the advancement of genetic techniques it has become a model to study the gene function in vivo.
+The recent sequencing of the macronucleus genome should allow Tetrahymena to continue to be used as a model system.

 Tetrahymena thermophila exists in seven different sexes (mating types) that can reproduce in 21 different combinations, and a single tetrahymena cannot reproduce sexually with itself.
 Each organism "decides" which sex it will become during mating, through a stochastic process.

 Studies on Tetrahymena have contributed to several scientific milestones including: